-At the end of her stay, the au pair must return to her country of origin.
+At the end of their stay, the au pair must return to their country of origin.

 An au pair may perform babysitting activities and so-called light household tasks within the host family.
 Babysitting tasks can include, playing with the children, the complete care (including putting to bed, feeding, giving a bath), transporting them to play appointments or swimming lessons.
 Light household chores include, for example, unloading the dishwasher, vacuuming or preparing a simple meal.
 During her free time, an au pair can fill in this time at her own discretion, for example, follow a language course, meet up with other au pairs, play sports or participate in a family activity.

 The Dutch Aliens Act imposes conditions on host families and au pairs.
 For example, host families must consist of at least two people and have sufficient income.
 The host family must also be able to offer the au pair a private room plus bathing facilities.
 Au pairs may not have previously been acquainted with the Dutch language and culture in the Netherlands and may not pose a threat to public order and safety.